-When you pile on credit card and other debt, you really don’t even know what you are letting yourself in for – it’s one of the worst forms of debt.
-One simple credit card debt, can lead to you paying exorbitant rates of interests (varying among card issuing companies).
-When you don’t clear your payments, then you will pay interest on interest, making it a vicious and never ending cycle.
+When you pile on credit card and other debt, often you really don’t even know what you are letting yourself in for – it’s one of the worst forms of debt.
+On simple credit card debt, you usually pay exorbitant rates of interests.
+When you don’t clear your payments, then you will pay interest on interest, making it a vicious and never-ending cycle.

-When you keep getting bills, emails, or phone calls from creditors asking you to settle your debts, you should check your bankruptcy options instead of just drowning in your debt.
-Chapter 7 and Chapter 13 are two types of bankruptcies available to you when you are having financial troubles.
+When you keep getting bills, emails, or phone calls from creditors asking you to settle your debts, you should check your bankruptcy options.
+Chapter 7 and Chapter 13 are two types of bankruptcies available to you when you are in debt.

 What is Chapter 7 Bankruptcy?

 This is the most common type of Bankruptcy.
 Chapter 7 allows you to eliminate most, if not all debts; particularly credit cards and medical bills.